 It is important for children to establish good attendance habits early on in their primary school career.
 It is the responsibility of the Head teacher and the governors to support good attendance and to identify and address attendance concerns promptly.
-In our school parents are to ensure their child attends school regularly and punctually and therefore when become concerned about attendance we will inform parents/carers of our concerns.
-Initially concerns about attendance are raised with parents via letters which are sent home, parents may be offered a parent contract.
+In our school, parents are to ensure their child attends school regularly and punctually.
+Therefore, when we become concerned about attendance we will inform parents/carers of our concerns.
+Initially concerns about attendance are raised with parents via telephone calls, and letters which are sent home, parents may be offered a parent contract.
 A parent contract is an agreement / action plan which looks at ways to work together to improve attendance.
 (See Appendix A) There will be opportunities for the parent/carer to discuss reasons for absence and support to be given by the school with the aim to improve attendance.
-Where a child's attendance record does not improve over a period of time then the school has a responsibility to make a referral to the LA Attendance Officer.
+Where a child's attendance record does not improve over a period of time then the school has a responsibility to make a referral to the Local Authority for legal monitoring.

-The Attendance Service will look at each case and may issue fixed penalty notices to parents where there is poor attendance.
+The Access and Inclusion Service will look at each case and may issue fixed penalty notices to parents where there is poor attendance.

-The LA Attendance Service working jointly with Legal Services may also consider:
+The LA Access and Inclusion Service working jointly with Legal Services may also consider:

-- · Applying for a parenting order - Applying for an education supervision order - School Attendance Order (If parent has not registered their child in a school) - Community Order
+- Applying for a parenting order - Applying for an education supervision order - School Attendance Order (If parent has not registered their child in a school) - Community Order